njavro/CS411/Project/demo/README.md

 Hello to our demo!

-to Start: 1) Activate venv
+to Start: 1) Activate venv -> run [$ source venv/bin/activate]
 then run: $python3 manage.py runserver
+To deactivate go into venv/bin and run $deactivate